Ramneek82810/AI-Minesweeper/README.md

 - Strategic Moves: Combines logic and probability to uncover cells.

--Efficient Problem-Solving: Adopts a methodical approach to minimize errors and ensure success.
+- Efficient Problem-Solving: Adopts a methodical approach to minimize errors and ensure success.

 ## Future Enhancements 🔮